jessehoey/snap2.0/proposal.md

 >  The main reason of the choice is http(s) protocol can be recognized and transferred regardless of the platforms and resources available, this allows to transfer our logic easily between different platforms with little or no change of the backend.
 For example, if we want to change the control from web to mobile, since mobile platform also use http requests as communication formats, it only need modification in the front end.

 #### Simulation
 It should be able to provide testing environment disregard of the lack of hardware environment.
-The simulation environments should represent physical objects (non-human objects), sensor objects, and human objects in real world, and have exactly same behaviours as real worlds objects.
+The simulation environments should represent physical objects (non-human objects), sensor objects, and human objects in real world, and have exactly same behaviours as real world objects.

 * Specify physical object in the environment, and all the status it can have
 * Specify initial status of all physical objects